MEMIC’s California Privacy Notice

 Please note where we maintain deidentified information, we will maintain and use the information in deidentified form and not attempt to reidentify the information except as required or permitted by law.

 Collection, Use and Disclosure of Personal Information

-In the last 12 months, we have not knowingly sold personal information about you, but we have collected and disclosed for a business purpose the following categories of personal information:
+In the last 12 months, we have collected and disclosed for a business purpose the following categories of personal information:

 - Identifiers, such as full name, alias, account name and password, social media handle, IP address and other unique personal identifiers;

 - California Customer Records (Cal.
 Civ.
 Code § 1798.80(e)), such as e-mail address, physical address, fax number and telephone number;

 - Commercial Information, such as workers’ compensation and insurance products or services you may be interested in;

 - Internet/Network Information, such as log data (including IP address) and analytics data (including your usage and activity on our website);

 - Geolocation Data, such as your general geographic location based on the log data we or our third-party providers collect;